 Exchanges are allowed within two weeks of the original shopping date.
 Items must have their original tag attached.
 Socks and underwear may not be returned or exchanged for any reason.
 No appointment is needed to exchange clothing.

 Clothes To Kids only provides clothing to students grades preschool – 12th grade and people working toward earning their GED (under 21 years old).
 Parents may shop for themselves if they meet these requirements.

 How often can I shop?

 Clothes To Kids is a year-round program.
-Eligible students may shop twice in a 12-month period and must have an appointment each time they visit.
+Eligible students may shop every four months and must have an appointment each time they visit.